 Brewing is our craft, and has been for nearly 1,000 years.
-Of course, technology has also affected the brewing industry, but our basic brewing process remains unchanged.
-It isn't enough to brew a good beer; it has to be an outstanding beer of a consistently high quality.
-Therefore, we have set for ourselves the highest standard of quality: Premium Bavaricum.
+Of course, high-tech has also come into brewing, but the basic brewing process remains unchanged.
+It isn't enough to brew a good beer.
+It has to be an outstanding beer of a consistently high quality.
+Therefore we have set for ourselves the highest standard of quality: Premium Bavaricum.

 First we make the beer mash from barley/wheat malt and brewing water.
 This is clarified - freed from its solid components.
 This results in the wort, the basic component of beer.
 In the mash house we bring the wort to a boil and add hops.
 This requires great artistry on the part of the brewer, because this process determines how the beer will taste.